-(1) SEAL.
-The plans, specifications and calculations shall bear the signature and seal or stamp of the architect or engineer registered in a state other than Wisconsin.
+(2) SEAL.
+The plans, specifications and calculations shall bear the signature and seal or stamp of a registered architect or registered engineer.

-(2) CERTIFICATE.
+(3) CERTIFICATE.
 A certificate, dated, signed and sealed by an architect or engineer registered in Wisconsin, shall be attached to the plans, specifications and calculations.
 The certificate shall indicate that the plans, specifications and calculations were prepared in a state other than Wisconsin by an architect or professional engineer registered in that state; describe the work performed by the Wisconsin registered architect or engineer; and include statements to the effect that the plans and specifications have been reviewed and comply with all applicable local and state buildings codes, and that the reviewing architect or engineer will be responsible for the supervision of construction in accordance with the requirements of s.
 ILHR 50.10.